asset-group/5ghoul-5g-nr-attacks/README.md

 When saving a new exploit script to folder `modules/exploits/5gnr_gnb`, the 5Ghoul PoC binary will compile and load the new script during startup.
 You can check if your script has compiled and loaded correctly, by listing it in the exploits list: `sudo bin/5g_fuzzer --list-exploits`.
-Note that sometim  es the script compilation will randomly fail, but you can try recompiling by running the 5Ghoul PoC binary again.
+It is possible for the script compilation to randomly fail, but you can try recompiling by running the 5Ghoul PoC binary again.

 ## 4.1.
 Exploits Script API Usage

 5Ghoul PoC loads a script at startup from [modules/exploits/5gnr_gnb](https://github.com/asset-group/5ghoul-5g-nr-attacks/tree/master/modules/exploits/5gnr_gnb) and calls `int setup(wd_modules_ctx_t *ctx)` and `const char *module_name()`.
-However other functions are called for every received 5G packet to and from the UE (via Base Station).
+Additionally, other functions are called for every received 5G packet to and from the UE (via Base Station).
 In this context, received **uplink packets** are firstly forwarded to `rx_pre_dissection(uint8_t *pkt_buf, int pkt_length, wd_modules_ctx_t *ctx)`, decoded and finally passed to `rx_post_dissection(uint8_t *pkt_buf, int pkt_length, wd_modules_ctx_t *ctx)` via arguments containing the raw packet buffer (`pkt_buf`, `pkt_length`) and the *decoding context variable* `ctx`.
 These callback functions need to be defined inside the exploit script created by the user.
 Otherwise, 5Ghoul will simply ignore calls for these functions and essentially not do anything after receiving a 5G packet.
-Consequently, the intention of using `_pre_` and `_post_` callbacks is to allow the user to filter 5G packets before and after decoding.
-In the case of Downlink packets, it is possible to even alter packets destined to the target UE or inject new packets.
-However, a simpler explanation showing Uplink (analysis only) is shown in the Figure below.
+In summary, the intention of using `_pre_` and `_post_` callbacks is to allow the user to filter 5G packets before and after decoding.
+In the case of Downlink packets, it is possible to alter packets destined to the target UE or inject new packets.
+Firstly, a simple example of capturing Uplink (analysis only) is illustrated in the Figure below.

 <p align="center"><img src="./docs/figures/interception-script-uplink.svg" alt="interception-script-uplink" style="zoom:200%;" /></p>

 <h3 align="center">Initialization</h3>

-Detailed information on callbacks that is called during initialization of 5Ghoul PoC is discussed below.
+Detailed information on callbacks that are invoked during initialization of 5Ghoul PoC is discussed below.

-* `int setup(wd_modules_ctx_t *ctx)` - Configure 5Ghoul PoC configuration before 5G stack is started.
-Usually this is used to disable some options that makes 5Ghoul process time out and restart the 5G stack or disable fuzzing (mutation) since that would interfere with the exploit test cases.
+* `int setup(wd_modules_ctx_t *ctx)` - Configures 5Ghoul PoC configuration before 5G stack is started.
+In general, this is used to disable some options that makes 5Ghoul process times out and restart the 5G stack or disable fuzzing (mutation) since fuzzing would interfere with the exploit test cases.
 Additionally you can initialize variables and *declare* filters (`wd_filter("...")`) in `setup`:

   ```c++
   int setup(wd_modules_ctx_t *ctx)